Troy Bayliss

-Troy Bayliss (born 30 March 1969 in Taree, New South Wales, Australia) is an Australian motorcycle racer.
+Troy Andrew Bayliss (born 30 March 1969 in Taree, New South Wales, Australia) is an Australian motorcycle racer.
 During his career Bayliss won the Superbike World Championship three times and a MotoGP race, all with Ducati.
 He finished his career after winning the 2008 World Superbike title.
-His 52 World Superbike victories ranks third all time in the history of the championship behind Jonathan Rea and Carl Fogarty.
+His 52 World Superbike victories ranks fourth all time in the history of the championship behind Jonathan Rea, Álvaro Bautista and Carl Fogarty.
+His son with Kim Bayliss is named Oli Bayliss, he competes in the World Supersport Championship.

 Early life

 Bayliss did much of his growing up in the Northwest NSW town of Warialda.
 His father, Warren, was a baker, and his mother Lorraine drove a local school bus part-time.
 The family lived across from the local high school.
 By age 10, he was an accomplished motocross rider, and could often be found riding through the local bushland which surrounded the town and came right up to the back of the family house.
 The family moved to Taree when Bayliss was about 11 years old.

 Bayliss showed much promise as a youngster in the sport, however when he entered his teens his enthusiasm for racing waned.
 He commenced an apprenticeship as a spraypainter at Joe Berry's and commuted to work by bicycle.
 On this daily commute Bayliss would pass a motorcycle dealership and finally was tempted enough to obtain a loan to purchase a Kawasaki ZXR 750 on which he commenced racing.
 He won the first race he entered on the bike and performed well in subsequent events.
 As a result of this early success and despite the financial risk he was taking, Bayliss decided to compete in the Australian Supersport championship, Age 26.